How to become

 - engineering

-It will help to get some relevant work experience whilst you're studying, for example through an internship.
+It can help to get some relevant work experience whilst you're studying, for example through an internship or placement.

 Entry requirements